- ALBANIA ||

 Running on the artificial, but super-cool lake in the massive Parku i Madh (Grand Park).

-Best Day Trips from Tirana
+What Are the Best Day Trips from Tirana?

 Explore beyond Tirana with these diverse day trip options: